kahi-framework/kahi-ui.nbn.dev/content/docs/utilities/serverrender.md

 </script>

 <ServerRender>
-    This only renders on a server environment, e.g. SSR
+    This only renders in a SSR environment, e.g.
+    SvelteKit
 </ServerRender>
 ```